Monday – Friday

 You will use one textbook (a regular introductory psychology textbook) and work on learning modules in reading and writing using this textbook.
 In addition to the college skills you will develop, when you successfully complete PSY 123, you receive three (3) credits, which can be applied toward your graduation requirements and even transferred to a four-year New Jersey State University.

-Click on this link to find out more about the Learning Community: Spring 2014 Learning Community Flyer
+Click on this link to find out more about the Learning Community: Fall 2014 Learning Community Flyer

 Another opportunity for students to increase their learning is to take a paired course.
 In a paired course, you will have the same teacher and the same group of students for two classes.
 This allows you to build on skills you learned in one class to directly apply them to another class.
 Plus, you will have the added support of your classmates.

-Click on this link to view the paired courses offered for Spring 2014: Spring 2014 ESL Paired Courses
+Click on this link to view the paired courses offered for Fall 2014: Fall 2014 ESL Paired Courses

 New Student Orientation